New members: Thailand and Cambodia

 . a sole registration request in case of change of name, address or holder.

-It is thus worth considering the use of the Madrid System after having submitted for registration or obtained the registration of a French mark or an identical mark of the European Union.
+It is thus worth considering the use of the Madrid System after having submitted for registration or obtained the registration of a French trademark or an identical mark of the European Union.